Tim Anderson Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.18 team ERA ranks 15th across all MLB pitching staffs.
+- The Angels' 4.17 team ERA ranks 15th among all league pitching staffs.

-- Angels pitchers combine to surrender the 10th-fewest home runs in baseball (57 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs given up (60 total, 1.1 per game).

-- The right-hander last pitched on Wednesday against the Boston Red Sox, when he threw seven scoreless innings while giving up two hits.
+- His most recent appearance came on Thursday against the Boston Red Sox, when the lefty went six innings, surrendering one earned run while giving up five hits.

-- The 27-year-old has put up a 4.95 ERA and 7.4 strikeouts per nine innings in seven games this season, while giving up a batting average of .252 to his opponents.
+- In nine games this season, the 33-year-old has a 4.81 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.